 - 1. A family with or without children.
-Such a family is defined as a group of people related by blood, marriage, adoption or affinity that live together in a stable family relationship. - a.
+Such a family is defined as a group of people related by blood, marriage, adoption or affinity (regardless of actual or perceived sexual orientation, gender identity, or marital status) that live together in a stable family relationship. - a.
 Children temporarily absent from the home due to placement in foster care are considered family members. - b.
 Unborn children and children in the process of being adopted are considered family members for the purpose of determining bedroom size but are not considered family members for determining income limit.

-2. An elderly family, which is:

-- a.
-A family whose head, spouse, or sole member is a person who is at least 62 years of age; - b.
-Two or more persons who are at least 62 years of age living together; or c.
+- 2. An elderly family, which is: - a.
+A family whose head (including co-head), spouse, or sole member is a person who is at least 62 years of age; - b.
+Two or more persons who are at least 62 years of age living together; or - c.
 One or more persons who are at least 62 years of age living with one or more live-in aides.